-Should We Raise the Sales Price of Our Home?
+Knowing When You Should Raise the Sale Price of Your Home

-Establishing a higher price point from which to begin making purchase offers might also weed out the buyers who were not serious.
-It is not uncommon in multiple offers for a buyer to make an offer just to try to tie down the home, maybe without viewing the home at all, with the option to later cancel the transaction.
-This is bad for the seller and probably against the law for the buyer to attempt, but buyers do it, often on terrible advice from an agent who just doesn't know any better but should.
+Establishing a higher price point from which to begin making purchase offers might also weed out those buyers who were never serious about your home.
+It is not uncommon for buyers to make an offer just to try to tie down the home—maybe without viewing it at all—to keep their options open until they've found the house they truly want to buy.